Platorian/cisco/obsidian/CTF/TryHackMe/Walkthrough/Wreath/Notes.md

 ![[Pasted image 20240721055757.png]]

-_Don't forget to URL encode if you have issues with burp_
+_Don't forget to URL encode if you have issues with burp._

 ![[Pasted image 20240721055911.png]]

+The pings are all timed out indicating it's on a subnet.

 I have two easy options here: